DRCOMPUTER60290/Courrier-Expert/README.md

 # Courrier-Expert

 Courrier-Expert is a React Native application built with **Expo Router** for generating and managing professional letters.
-It includes a set of screens to create letters from templates, preview them and manage user information.
+It uses AI-powered letter generation through a remote server to create personalized, professional correspondence.

 ## Running locally